How To Improve You Next Workout And How To Prevent A Shitty One.

 Not only will it improve your performance but it will make you feel better too.

-We’re not try to exhaust ourselves here (this is not the actual workout), but just getting some solid blood flow into whatever muscles you’re about to work does wonders.
+We’re not trying to exhaust ourselves here (this is not the actual workout), but just getting some solid blood flow into whatever muscles you’re about to work does wonders.

 For example, if you’re about to do some squats, warm up on the leg press or leg extension machine with some super light weight where you can easily do more than 12 reps.
 You’ll notice as soon as your done with these two sets that blood will begin to rush into the activated muscles.